nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/implementation-details.md

     asic-mining-rig-operation-stats-id --> asic-show-page
 ```

+## 3. GenServer summary (NOT YET)
+This is a list of GenServer process support aggregate data.

+- ASIC Mining Rig Index:
+  - store latest stats of all mining rig including: hashrate, algo., power consumption, temperature.
+  - store hashrate history to render chart
+  - store temperature history to render chart
+  - store aggregated indexs of all mining rig including: total hashrate by algo, total power consumption.

+- CPU/GPU Mining Rig Index:
+  - store latest stats of all mining rig including: hashrate, algo., power consumption, temperature.
+  - store aggregated indexs of all mining rig including: total hashrate by algo, total power consumption.

+!!!Note "Why do we need extra layer of data, DB is enough?"

+    Due to remove/update stats  feature (asic/cpu/gpu) & aggregate indexs, there will be many READ operation from database.
+    Plus, there are many many operational logs sending to the Commander.
+Even though, we have message queue, but
+    the pressure is real for one single database.

+    This is a scenerio that we use extra layer, we want to render asic mining rig index  page with aggregated number such as total hashrate.
+    (1) We need to query the db for all available asic. ( condition less than 30-second-ping alive)
+    (2) Sum all the hashrate
+    If we have new operational data inserted into database, to calculate the total hashrate, we then need to start over from step (1).

 ## 3. Feature 1: Login
 The software is selfhost and  does not have user credentials system.
 At the time sysadmin deploy the `commander`, there is a configuration for **password**.